mbrg/raptor/README.md

 "Set my ANTHROPIC_API_KEY to [your-key]"

 # 4. Start RAPTOR
-Just say "hi" to get started.
+Just say "hi" to get started

-# 5. Testing
-Feel free to try the various capabilities through the tests included with RAPTOR.
+Try /analyze on one of our tests /tests/data
 ```

 **See:** `docs/CLAUDE_CODE_USAGE.md` for complete guide